OMIC-G/RSV/README.md

 Here we present an integrated RSV analysis pipeline including :
 1. Sequencing and bioinformatic analysis
 2. Submission to GISAID of consensus sequences
-3. Report of clades to autonomous community Health Authorities (SERGAS)
+3. Report of clades and interest mutations to the Servizo Galego de Saúde (SERGAS), Spain

-This is the result of a collaborative work of the OMIC-G network (Red de Laboratorios para la aplicación de Ómicas a la Microbiología Clínica en Galicia)
+This is a collaborative work of the OMIC-G (Red de Laboratorios para la aplicación de Ómicas a la Microbiología Clínica en Galicia).
+The OMIC-G network includes the Microbiology Departments of the Public Hospitals of Galicia, Spain

 ## Dependencies